 - Looking for something different?
 Why not make an indoor swing for your kids?

-- Use some scrap wood and create a sword for the pirate in your life.
+- Use some scrap wood and create a sword – help your kiddos “become a pirate“.

 - Homemade soap – add a toy to the soap for a fun kid twist, great stocking stuffer